Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 doesn't quite fit into the formal system of egglog, so my idea was to *approximate* universally-quantified variables using [symbolic execution](https://en.wikipedia.org/wiki/Symbolic_execution).
-This *should* be a conservative approach: never mistakenly claiming two things to be equal, but also failing to spot many real equalities.
-Instead, it seemed to do the extreme opposite: *always* claiming that *everything* is equal!
+This *should* be a conservative approach: failing to spot some equalities, but never mistakenly claiming two things to be equal.
+Instead, it seemed to do the extreme
+opposite: *always* claiming that *everything* is equal!

 <details class="odd">
 <summary>Preamble boilerplate…</summary>